fharenheit/strata-2016-singapore/README.md

 This tutorial can either be run in spark-shell or in an IDE (IntelliJ or Scala IDE for Eclipse)

-Below are the steps for running in spark-shell or in IntelliJ/Scala IDE for Eclipse
+Below are the steps for the setup.

 ## Pre-requisites for Installation